-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 - 1. Provide knowledge on basics of Multi-core architectures and parallel programming models - 2.
 Design parallel algorithms, implement them on graphics processing units (GPUs) such as OpenMP, CUDA and improve their performance by utilizing the GPU architecture effectively. - 3.
 Use OpenGL and CUDA to create real-time visualization coupled with simulations. - 4.
 Apply program optimizations on parallel programs and evaluate the performance using profiling tools. - 5.
 Learn how to design and implement accelerated programs exploiting the potential of GPUs for business use cases.